Lion: Reproduction and life cycle

 Most lionesses reproduce by the time they are four years of age.
 Lions do not mate at a specific time of year and the females are polyestrous.
 Like those of other cats, the male lion's penis has spines that point backward.
 During withdrawal of the penis, the spines rake the walls of the female's vagina, which may cause ovulation.
 A lioness may mate with more than one male when she is in heat.
+Lions of both sexes may be involved in group homosexual and courtship activities.
+Males also head-rub and roll around with each other before mounting each other.
 Generation length of the lion is about seven years.
 The average gestation period is around 110 days; the female gives birth to a litter of between one and four cubs in a secluded den, which may be a thicket, a reed-bed, a cave, or some other sheltered area, usually away from the pride.
 She will often hunt alone while the cubs are still helpless, staying relatively close to the den.
 Lion cubs are born blind, their eyes opening around seven days after birth.
 They weigh 1.2–2.1 kg at birth and are almost helpless, beginning to crawl a day or two after birth and walking around three weeks of age.
 To avoid a buildup of scent attracting the attention of predators, the lioness moves her cubs to a new den site several times a month, carrying them one-by-one by the nape of the neck.

+Lionesses of reproductive age within a pride have a similar number of surviving cubs, which they initially keep hidden.
+Lionesses without offspring do not assist in the care of the communal litter.